 2. Earn a doctoral degree in psychology.

-The Board requires all licensed psychologists to have a degree in psychology from an institution that is regionally accredited by an accrediting agency recognized by the US Dept. of Education.
+The Board requires all licensed psychologists to have a degree in psychology from an institution that is regionally accredited by an accrediting agency recognized by the US Department of Education.
 If your degree is from a university outside of North America, you must submit to the Board an evaluation of your degree and its requirements by a foreign credential evaluation service, along with any other documents the Board requests.
 Your doctoral program may include up to 1,500 hours of the required 3,000 hours of supervised experience for licensure, with the remaining hours to be completed post-doctorally.

 Read more about doctoral school options on our California schools page.

-3. Obtain two years of supervised experience.
+3. Complete 3,000 hours of supervised professional experience.

 4. Submit an application to the Board.